Current Lab Members (in order of appearance):

 Dashiell Massey (Research assistant 2015-2016)

 Dashiell was the Lab Coordinator for the entire Human Science Discovery Center, but also worked on the aging project in our lab.
-He is currently a first-year student at Cornell University.
+He is currently a graduate student at Cornell University.

 Thu Do (NHS, Global Health ’17)